opendocsg/slw-judgments-backfill/2008_SGHC_185/report.md

  [note: 20]

 43     The scope of the equitable relief is not closed.
-It is well settled that it is available against the forfeiture of deposit and instalment payments made towards the purchase of land, as well as the contractual right to buy land, see _Pacific Rim Investments Pte Ltd v Lam Seng Tiong & Anor_ [1995] 3 SLR 1 (“ _Pacific Rim_ ” _)_ and the cases discussed therein.
+It is well settled that it is available against the forfeiture of deposit and instalment payments made towards the purchase of land, as well as the contractual right to buy land, see _Pacific Rim Investments Pte Ltd v Lam Seng Tiong & Anor_ <span class="citation">[1995] 3 SLR 1</span> (“ _Pacific Rim_ ” _)_ and the cases discussed therein.
 In the present case, the interests involved are the right to continued possession of the mortgaged property and the continued legal ownership of the property.
 These interests are more substantial (or at any rate not less substantial) than payments of deposit and instalment payments, and the right to complete a purchase of land.
 As the relief applies to the latter interests, it must be available to the former interests.

 44     The Court of Appeal in _Pacific Rim_ , a case in which relief was sought against the forfeiture of payments made for the purchase of land and for an order of specific performance, ruled (at p 23) after undertaking a review of the authorities, that: